itsvvill/stockUp/README.md

 - Create and view transactions with name, amount, date, category, and color
 - Filter transactions to view only a specific category
 - Sort transactions alphabetically, by transaction date, and by amount
+- View largest, smallest, total, and average transaction amounts
 - Edit/Update a transaction
 - Delete transactions

 ## Features to be implemented

-- Additional metrics for transactions (total number per category, total amount, amount per month)
+- Additional metrics for transactions

 ## License